-There are still more months before the days will get colder in Sydney and your house will be more susceptible to mould growth.
-We don’t need to wait for that time to happen so let’s prevent it as early as possible.
+There are still more months before the days will get colder in Sydney, and your house will be more susceptible to mould growth.
+However, we don’t need to wait for that time to happen, so let’s prevent it as early as possible.

 8 Facts You Need to Know About Mould Growth

 What Are the Causes of Mould Growth?

 Mould growth is caused by either building defects, which wets building elements, or by condensation.
 Mould growth also develops on walls, furnishing, and clothes once dampness is present for a certain time.

 How Do Moulds Grow?
 What Are Its Risks?